 But, what if your organization isn’t planning implementing more bonuses?
-There are still ways you personally can take advantage of the study’s findings to boost your own productivity levels at work.
+There is still a motivation strategy that can help you personally can take advantage of the study’s findings to boost your own productivity levels at work.
 For example, try creating and implementing your own system of small rewards at work.
 Maybe it’s a 15-minute break or a walk outside, a special snack, or just a few minutes of meditation or downtime… depending on what makes you the happiest, set frequent, yet minimally disruptive micro-rewards for yourself throughout your day or week to be enjoyed whenever you complete a task.

 According to the study, though, the most important aspect of the reward is the immediacy – you need to immediately reward yourself when the task is completed, rather than delay it to the end of the week or month, for example.

 By allowing yourself to be rewarded more frequently and right after you complete a task, the research suggests you’ll develop a more positive attitude about your work, which will in turn cause you to be more motivated, more engaged, and in general produce better results.